cosc-273-sudoku/sudoku/README.md

 javac *.java
 java Driver test_board.txt
 ```
 The generated sudoku board will be in `boards/test_board.txt`.
-Further, both the generated board and it's solution while be printed to standard out.
+Further, both the generated board and its solution while be printed to standard out.

 ## Future Functionality